blimmer/cdk-datadog-integration/docs/classes/datadogintegrationstack.md

 *Inherited from [DatadogIntegrationStack](datadogintegrationstack.md).[availabilityZones](datadogintegrationstack.md#availabilityzones)*

-Defined in node_modules/@aws-cdk/core/lib/stack.d.ts:321
+Defined in node_modules/@aws-cdk/core/lib/stack.d.ts:398

-Returnst the list of AZs that are availability in the AWS environment (account/region) associated with this stack.
+Returns the list of AZs that are available in the AWS environment (account/region) associated with this stack.

 If the stack is environment-agnostic (either account and/or region are